-Filing a Employee Disability Discrimination Claim With the California Department of Fair Employment and Housing or U.S. Equal Employment Opportunity Commission
+Filing an Employee Disability Discrimination Claim With the California Department of Fair Employment and Housing or U.S. Equal Employment Opportunity Commission

 Depending on the type of the case and the jurisdiction and type of discrimination case, a person can file with either the EEOC or DFEH.
 Claims must be filled in accordance with the statute of limitations.
 The employer can file the claim as soon as he became aware of the discriminatory conduct.

-After the agency receives a complaint from the employer, an investigation takes place, which can last of up to 10 months.
-During this investigation, the agency will obtain relevant evidence of the employer’s unlawful conduct and in case it determines that workplace discrimination occurred, the agency can undertake one of the following steps:
+After the agency receives a complaint from the employer, an investigation takes place.
+During this investigation, the agency will obtain relevant evidence of the employer’s unlawful conduct and in case it determines that workplace discrimination occurred.
+The agency can undertake one of the following steps:

-- The agency can arrange a settlement meeting between the employee and the employee.
-The agency will mediate a suitable settlement to end the claim and compensate the injured employee.
+- Mediate a suitable settlement to end the claim and compensate the injured employee;

-- In case the settlement negotiations fail or the investigation deems that no discrimination took place, the agency will issue a “right to sue” notice.
+- If it’s determined that the agency will not pursue the matter, a “right to sue” notice will be issued.
 The employee can still pursue a lawsuit if he decides to do so.

 If you believe that your employer has discriminated against you on the basis of a disability, we invite you to contact our employment law attorney at (310) 943-1171, for a free consultation.